CPV St. Charles, Natural Gas-Fired Power Plant

 Soltesz provided engineering services for CPV St. Charles, a 725-megawatt natural gas-fired combined cycle power plant in Waldorf, Maryland.
 The new power plant will generate enough electricity to power 700,000 homes and will use state-of-the-art technology to produce electricity efficiently and cleanly to help meet the region’s energy demands.
-CPV St. Charles is one of the cleanest natural gas facilities ever built in Maryland and the greater Washington, DC region.
+CPV St. Charles is one of the cleanest natural gas facilities built in the Maryland Washington, DC region.

-CPV St. Charles was constructed on a 77-acre site adjacent to an existing asphalt plant, the Charles County landfill, and an existing power line.
-The plant’s innovative design employs a cooling system that uses reclaimed water from the Charles County Wastewater Treatment plant, minimizing the use of groundwater.
-This form of cooling required the construction of a pump station and 14 miles of pipeline, a task that required extensive planning, engineering, and surveying efforts throughout preliminary design and construction.
+The 77-acre site is located adjacent to an existing asphalt plant, the Charles County landfill, and an existing power line.
+The plant’s innovative design employs a cooling system that uses reclaimed water from the Charles County Wastewater Treatment plant.
+This helps minimize the use of groundwater.
+This form of cooling required the construction of a pump station and 14 miles of pipeline.
+This task itself required extensive planning, engineering, and surveying efforts throughout preliminary design and construction.

 Soltesz designed the reclaimed water line as a force main pipe.
-The main has working pressures ranging from a low of 30 psi and high of 270 psi.
-The pipeline has restrained joints for the entire 14-miles; every joint using internal restraint gaskets, plus Megalugs on the fittings to handle the extreme pressures.
-During construction, Soltesz resolved any utility crossing conflicts and provided alternate design.
+The main has working pressures ranging from a low of 30 psi and a high of 270 psi.
+The pipeline has restrained joints for the entire 14 miles; every joint uses internal restraint gaskets, plus Megalugs on the fittings to handle the extreme pressures.
+During construction, we resolved utility crossing conflicts and provided alternate designs.
 Soltesz was required to design field changes in a few locations where the boring casing did not get installed exactly per plan.

-Soltesz has provided the following services for the offsite pipeline: water distribution system modeling, sewer system modeling, surveying, FSD/FCP, final engineering construction documents, erosion/sediment control plans, wetland permitting, NOI permit, right of way mates/bounds descriptions.
+For the offsite pipeline, we provided water distribution system modeling, sewer system modeling, surveying, FSD/FCP, final engineering construction documents, erosion/sediment control plans, wetland permitting, NOI permit, and right-of-way mates/bounds descriptions.